pkhaninejad/TMB/README.md

 ## API Configuration
 TMB automatically appends `/v1/chat/completions` to the provided API URL.
 Ensure your API follows the OpenAI-style request format.

+## Local LLM Testing
+For testing, we used local LLMs running on our machines using [Ollama](https://ollama.com/) and [LM Studio](https://lmstudio.ai/).
+These tools allow for efficient and private model execution without relying on external APIs.

 ## Test Results
 Reading inline script metadata from `tmb.py`